Kitchen Ergonomics: How to Design for Comfort and Flow

 • Basic kitchen appliances are best placed above floor level.

-• The ideal height for a stove is at shoulder level.
+• The ideal height for a wall oven at shoulder level.
 Large pots and pans are best stored near it.

 • Dishes, baking pans, and glassware should be kept close to the dishwasher (but not directly above it) to avoid excessive bending when loading and unloading.